DeepSourceCorp/globstar/README.md

 ## OneLint

-A lightweight tool to write and execute lints with the tree-sitter QL.
+A lightweight tool to write and execute lints with the tree-sitter query language, with some custom filters on top.
-More sophisticated lints (e.g: with scope and import resolution) can be written using the Golang API.
+More sophisticated lints (e.g: with scope and import resolution) can be written using the Go API.

 Keep all lints in the  `.one/` directory, and use the `one lint` command to run them all.